-Our Governance
+Governance

-The Board continues to focus on its governance responsibilities, and I would like to thank each of the Directors for their significant contributions during the past year.
-The collective efforts of the Audit Committee, Risk Committee, Corporate Governance Committee and Member Experience & Culture Committee combine to provide sound support to the Board and ensure that GMCU maintains a strong and prudent governance framework.
+Our commitment to strong governance remains.
+The Board diligently focuses on its governance responsibilities, and I extend my gratitude to each Director for their invaluable contributions in the past year.
+The combined efforts of the Audit Committee, Risk Committee, Corporate Governance Committee, and Member Experience and Culture Committee provide steadfast support to the Board and fortify GMCU's strong and prudent governance framework.